wrocket/Tulip-Chess/README.md

 </pre>

 #### Gameplay
 Currently the XBoard protocol is used due to its simplicity.
-The interface is a very primitive syncronous stdin/stdout-based system.
+The interface is a very primitive synchronous `stdin`/`stdout`-based system.
 Eventually, the search will happen in a separate thread, enabling interrupting via the UI and such possible.

 #### Opening Books
 Tulip uses a SQLite database for its opening books.
-Generating these books from a set of games in a PGN format is accomplished via the enclosed Python scripts in /utils:
+Generating these books from a set of games in a PGN format is accomplished via the enclosed Python scripts in `/utils`:

 <pre>
 utils > ./digest_pgn.py some_pgn_file.pgn | ./build_book.py